 Commercial rent assistance is a critical piece of this puzzle, and if the assistance had gone directly to tenants and businesses, rather than to landlords, we could have saved thousands of small businesses.
 Now those businesses may be gone.
 Those business owners' dreams are over and their employees are looking for work.

 Within two days of the pandemic being declared, the government made tremendous efforts to ensure the liquidity of our financial system, guarantee export contracts and underwrite risks for very large businesses in Canada.
 We should have used that same initiative to support our small businesses.

 My riding of Edmonton Strathcona is home to a number of universities, colleges, post-secondary institutions and campuses.
 The University of Alberta is the largest.
 It has a long and illustrious history of being a Canadian university that we can all be proud of.
 It is, in fact, the university that I am an alumni of, like many members of the House.
 However, the impacts of COVID-19 on universities and colleges in Alberta are dire.
-For example, the University of Alberta currently has an infrastructure deficit of over one billion dollars.
+For example, the University of Alberta currently has an infrastructure deficit of over $1 billion.
 With COVID-19 impacting tuition, revenue opportunities are important.
 Post-secondary institutions are at risk.